AtomicConductor/AtomicConductor.github.io/docs/submitters/clarisse.md

     `from conductor.clarisse import startup`

 Once the plugin is registered, you should see ConductorJob in the **Create** menu, and in the **New** menu when you right click over a browser.
-If not, refer to [installation troubleshooting](../install.md#troubleshooting).
+If not, refer to [installation troubleshooting](../install.md#troubleshooting) or submit a ticket to [Conductor support](https://support.conductortech.com/hc/en-us/requests/new) .

 ## Quick start